Patson Daka assist gives Salzburg first win of 2020 and Austria Cup final berth | Goal.com

 ________#RBSASK 1-0

-It is the fourth consecutive match the Zambia International will have a goal involvement in since the resumption from the winter break (two goals, three assists).
+It is the fourth consecutive match the Zambia International has been involved in a goal since the resumption from the winter break (two goals, three assists).

 Salzburg will tackle Austria Lustenau in the final on May 1 for a chance to lift their seventh cup crown.